alabenhamouda/ubuntu-config/README.md

 install zsh then install [oh my zsh](https://github.com/ohmyzsh/ohmyzsh).<br />
 Current theme is "jonathan" and add
-[autosuggestion and syntax highlighting](https://gist.github.com/dogrocker/1efb8fd9427779c827058f873b94df95) and source ~/.my_config.sh file at the end of .zshrc file
+[autosuggestion and syntax highlighting](https://gist.github.com/dogrocker/1efb8fd9427779c827058f873b94df95) and source ~/.my_config.sh file at the end of .zshrc file.<br />
+place the makefile in ~/.config/, that makefile is used in the compile function.
 ## my_config.sh
 ```zsh
 function touch_template {